Xe/site/blog/unix-domain-sockets-2021-04-01.markdown

 ---

-I'm experimenting with a new "smol" mode for the Mara interludes as well as introducing a few more characters to the christine dot website cinematic universe.
+I'm experimenting with a new "smol" mode for the Mara interludes as well as introducing a few more characters to the xeiaso dot net cinematic universe.
 Please do let me know how this works out for you.
 I think I have the sizes optimized for mobile usage better, but [contributions to fix my horrible CSS](https://github.com/Xe/site/blob/main/css/shim.css) would really, really,